roiKosmic/chiconCube/README.md

 * shiftPWDM available at https://github.com/elcojacobs/ShiftPWM
 * WifiLibrary available in official arduino IDE

-You also need a chic'on server account at http://www.chicon.fr/ or run your own chic'on server source code on ChiconServer Repository
+You also need a chic'on server account at http://www.chicon.fr/ (deprecated - please run you own chicon server) or run your own chic'on server source code on ChiconServer Repository

 ##Instructions
 Follow this instructable to build your own chicon Cube